 The Matchless Mine and Baby Doe’s Cabin are located in Leadville, CO here.

 The Wild Animal Sanctuary in Keenesburg

 Majestic wild animals roam at The Wild Animal Sanctuary in Keenesburg, Colorado.
 The sanctuary has cared for over 1,000 animals since it opened in 1980.
 Visitors can catch a glimpse of the 460 animals who reside at the sanctuary now by taking a stroll along the “Mile into the Wild Walkway” overlooking the sprawling habitats.
-Wild animals include wolves, lions, tigers, grizzly bears, black bears, lynx and many more.
-General admission: $30/adults, $15/child, Children under 3 are FREE.
+Wild animals include wolves, lions, tigers, grizzly bears, black bears, lynx, and many more.
+General admission: $30/adult, $15/child, Children under 3 are FREE.
 For more information, click here.

 The Wild Animal Sanctuary is located at 2999 Co Rd 53, Keenesburg, CO 80643.

 The TANK, which might look like a plain old water tank from the outside, is known for its amazing acoustics, drawing musicians and music lovers alike.
 The TANK is a fascinating oddity — it began as an unused fire-suppression system tank whose floor became bowed out underneath the weight of the structure, creating a “gentle parabola” that resonates sound beautifully.
 The TANK is now a venue for musicians as well as an acclaimed recording space for artists.
 You can visit The TANK and experience its wonders every Saturday during the summer from 9 AM – 1 PM for FREE.

 The TANK is located at 233 Co Rd 46, Rangely, CO 81648.